toma95s/toma95s/README.md

 - 👓 I’m currently working on bettering my software engineering skills.
 - 🐶 I am a fur mom to the best pups in the world.
 Severus(Sebu) & Nala 💘
 - 😄 Pronouns: She/Her
-- 🎶 Fun Fact: I love music and astrology! 🪬
+- 🎶 Fun Fact: I love music and long walks! 🪬